Computer model reveals free Week 9 college football picks, best bets for Saturday, Oct. 25

-2025 Week 9 college football free bets, odds, betting picks: Model targeting Missouri, Michigan on Saturday
+2025 Week 9 college football free bets, odds, betting picks: Model backing Missouri, Michigan on Saturday

 SportsLine's model reveals its Week 9 college football picks and best bets for Saturday, October 25